-Technical Information: This complete Farm Collector & Gas Engine Magazine 1951-2021 archive can be viewed and searched on a PC computer without the need of an internet connection.** It also includes its own private browser, so you won’t have to worry about browser updates on publicly available internet browsers, such as Microsoft Explorer or Firefox.
+Technical Information: This complete Farm Collector & Gas Engine Magazine 1951-2021 archive can be viewed and searched on a PC without needing an internet connection.** It also includes its own private browser, so you won't have to worry about browser updates on publicly available internet browsers, such as Microsoft Explorer or Firefox.

 **Many articles contain links to other websites.
-To access these links, a browser (such as Google Chrome, Mozilla Firefox, Explorer, etc.) and an internet connection is required.
+A browser (such as Google Chrome, Mozilla Firefox, Explorer, etc.) and an internet connection are required to access these links.

 System Requirements: Windows 7 or Mac OS X 10.8 or later.